wavefrontHQ/docs/pages/doc/ts_count.md

 You can use [`rawcount()`](ts_rawcount.html) to suppress interpolation.
 See [Standard Versus Raw Aggregation Functions](query_language_aggregate_functions.html).

+### Histogram Conversion Function

+The `count()` histogram conversion function returns the number of data values in each distribution of each histogram series that is represented by the expression.
+The counts for a given histogram series are returned as a separate time series that contains a data point corresponding to each input distribution.

+`count()` is a histogram conversion function because it takes histogram distributions as input, and returns time series.
+You can therefore use a histogram conversion function as a `tsExpression` parameter in a time series query function.

 ## Examples

+### Time-Series Aggregation Function

 The following examples contrast the result you get for two different types of servers.
 We're using a Single Stat View chart to first get a count of all servers that have a sample requests latency and the source `app-1*` (11 servers).
 Then we get a count of all servers that have the source `app-2*` While the example is a bit contrived, it illustrates how to use the function.